Junaid1240651/Highlight-Saver-Chrome-Extension/chrome-extension/README.md

 # Website Highlight Saver Chrome Extension

-A powerful Chrome extension that allows users to highlight text on any webpage, save highlights locally, and get AI-powered summaries using OpenAI's API.
+A powerful Chrome extension that allows users to highlight text on any webpage, save highlights locally, and get AI-powered summaries using Google Gemini.

 ## Features

-✨ **Text Highlighting**: Select any text on a webpage and save it with a simple popup 📚 **Local Storage**: All highlights are saved locally in your browser 🔍 **Search & Filter**: Search through your saved highlights 🤖 **AI Summarization**: Get concise summaries of your highlights using OpenAI GPT 🗑️ **Easy Management**: Delete individual highlights or clear all at once 🔗 **Quick Access**: Visit the original page where you saved a highlight 📱 **Responsive Design**: Clean, modern interface that works seamlessly
+✨ **Text Highlighting**: Select any text on a webpage and save it with a simple popup 📚 **Local Storage**: All highlights are saved locally in your browser 🔍 **Search & Filter**: Search through your saved highlights 🤖 **AI Summarization**: Get concise summaries of your highlights using Google Gemini (API key required) 🗑️ **Easy Management**: Delete individual highlights or clear all at once 🔗 **Quick Access**: Visit the original page where you saved a highlight 📱 **Modern UI**: Clean, responsive popup interface

 ## Installation